russellventura/HomeAssistant/README.md

 <a href="#" target="_blank"><img style="margin: 10px" src="https://russellventura.co.uk/wp-content/uploads/2022/12/HA-GivEnergy-Dashboard.png" alt="GivEnergy Dashboard"  /></a>

-We have recently had a solar & battery solution installed and wanted an easy way to check on its current status.
+We have recently had a GivEnergy solar & battery solution installed and wanted an easy way to check on its current status.

-I created a dashboard in HA to show real time energy usage and status of the battery charge levels along with the temperature of the batteries and inverter.
+I created a dashboard in Home Assistant to show real time energy usage and status of the battery charge levels along with the temperature of the batteries and inverter.

 #### Data from GivTCP API